Information Security / A guide to DNS Search Suffix Wi-Fi attacks

 3 June 2019

-Wicus Ross, Lead Security Researcher, and Lauren Rudman, Junior Security Researcher, SecureData, shows us how even the most security-savvy employees can fall foul of DNS Suffix Wi-Fi attacks.
+Wicus Ross, Lead Security Researcher, and Lauren Rudman, Junior Security Researcher, SecureData, show us how even the most security-savvy employees can fall foul of DNS Suffix Wi-Fi attacks.

 Ever get a feeling that despite your VPN, public Wi-Fi networks could still be a significant risk?